anushaporeddy030697/student_internship_management/README.md

 1/27/23

 --> Done with admin role.
 I have eliminated the registration for admin.
 Admin can directly get login credentials.
+--> Updated the Wiki with last 2 weeks work status
 </a>
 <p>